1 Kings 9 – God’s Warning to Solomon

 a.
 This is the reason for the labor force which King Solomon raised: Solomon raised this massive labor force to complete massive building projects.
 Archaeology is a witness to the ambitious and successful building projects of Solomon.

 b.
-The Millo: The Hebrew term millo is probably a name for a prominent fortress near the temple and the palace.
+He built the Millo: The Hebrew term millo is probably a name for a prominent fortress near the temple and the palace.
 However, it is possible that it describes architectural terracing and buttressing along the northeastern slope of the east hill of Jerusalem, the city of David.

 i.
 “Hazor was strategically placed in the north (c. three miles north of the Sea of Galilee), being situated at the juncture of the two major highways approaching from the north.
 It became Israel’s chief bulwark against northern invaders until it was destroyed in the eighth century by Tiglath-pileser III.”
 (Patterson and Austel)